Sciwhylab/TLR_specificity/README.md

 #### Conditions

-<p align="justify">The predictor was developed in python version 3 and above.
-It is necessary to install the sklearn, joblib, matplotlib and seanorn libraries to run the predictor.</p>
+The predictor was developed in python version 3 and above.
+It is necessary to install the [sklearn](https://scikit-learn.org/stable/install.html), [joblib](https://joblib.readthedocs.io/en/latest/installing.html), [matplotlib](https://matplotlib.org/stable/users/installing/index.html) and [seanorn](https://pypi.org/project/seaborn/) libraries to run the predictor.

 #### Steps